 Olivia was born in Yakima, Washington then moved to Arizona when she was five years old.
 She has lived in Phoenix ever since.
 In 2018, Olivia graduated from Carrington College as a Veterinary Assistant.
 She was on the Dean's List, President's List and received an award for Perfect Attendance.
 She completed her externship at Arizona Skies Animal Hospital.
 Olivia impressed us so much we offered her a permanent position.
 Olivia is bilingual, speaking Spanish as well as English.
 She enjoys working with all kinds of animals.

 In her free time, Olivia enjoys photography, drawing and spending time with her family.
-She adopted a Rottweiler mix named Batman and a kitten named Robin.
-Batman is about nine years old but still thinks he is a puppy.
-He loves to redecorate the backyard by digging holes.
-Unfortunately, he is very camera shy.
-Robin is an outgoing two year old who likes to play games, especially at night when Olivia is trying to sleep.
+She adopted a kitten named Robin who has grown into an outgoing cat.
+He loves to play games, especially at night when Olivia is trying to sleep.
+He also developed a craving for spicey chips and steals a taste whenever he can.

 Copyright © 2019 Arizona Skies Animal Hospital - All Rights Reserved.